Skip to main content

 Step by step procedure

 1. Make sure the control plane version is the same as the nodegroup, it should already be the case.
-If not, applying the cluster-infrastructure terraform project should solve this.
+If not, applying a new run in the cluster-infrastructure-<ENV> workspace in Terraform Cloud will solve this.

-5. Upgrade the cluster add-ons.
+3. Upgrade the cluster add-ons.
 See the docs for each addon under EKS Addons for Amazon's recommended addon versions to use for a given cluster version.
-Modify cluster_addon_versions accordingly.